 What is the average class size?

-Our Davenport campus classes range in size from 100 to 200 students, depending on the time of year the class begins.
-Classes at Palmer's West campus range between 20 and 50 students.
+On our Davenport campus the average class (a cohort of students that start their training together) ranges from 100 to 200 students, depending on the time of year the class begins.
+Classes at Palmer’s West campus range between 20 and 50 students.
 At our Florida campus, classes range between 30 and 80 students.
+On average the student/faculty ration at Palmer is 15-1.

 What is the curriculum like?